I'm a member

 Printer Friendly Version

-DESCRIPTIONA keratoprosthesis, consisting of a central optic held in a cylindrical frame, is an artificial cornea that is intended to restore vision to patients with severe bilateral corneal disease for which a corneal transplant is not an option, such as in cases involving prior failed corneal transplants, chemical injuries or certain immunological conditions.
+DESCRIPTIONA keratoprosthesis, consisting of a central optic held in a cylindrical frame, is an artificial cornea that is intended to restore vision to patients with severe bilateral corneal disease for which a corneal transplant is not an option.
 The keratoprosthesis replaces the cornea that has been removed and is held in place by the surrounding tissue.
 Various biologic materials are being investigated to improve integration of the prosthetic into the eye.

-The cornea, a clear, dome-shaped membrane that covers the front of the eye, is a key refractive element of the eye.
-Layers of the cornea consist of the epithelium (outermost layer); Bowman’s layer; the stroma, which comprises approximately 90% of the cornea; Descemet’s membrane; and the endothelium.
+The cornea, a clear, dome-shaped membrane that covers the front of the eye, is a key refractive element of sight.
+Layers of the cornea consist of the epithelium (outermost layer); Bowman layer; the stroma, which comprises approximately 90% of the cornea; Descemet’s membrane; and the endothelium.
 The established surgical treatment for corneal disease is penetrating keratoplasty (PK), which involves making a large central opening through the cornea and then filling the opening with full-thickness donor cornea.
-In certain conditions such as Stevens-Johnson syndrome, cicatricial pemphigoid, chemical injury, or prior failed corneal transplant, survival of transplanted cornea is poor.
-The keratoprosthesis has been developed to restore vision in patients for whom a corneal transplant is not an option.
+In certain conditions, such as Stevens-Johnson syndrome, cicatricial pemphigoid, chemical injury, or prior failed corneal transplant, survival of transplanted cornea is poor.
+The keratoprosthesis was developed to restore vision in patients for whom a corneal transplant is not an option.